Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: The Monte Carlo Simulation

 where

 is a universal parameter of the system.
-We set $ln{\Lambda}=10$, the control parameter $\gamma=1.5$ that takes into account the bin size \citep{FragioneSari2018}, and $f_T=0.1$ is the fraction of the relaxation time allowed in a single evolutionary time step.
+We set $\ln\Lambda=10$, and the control parameter $\gamma=1.5$ that takes into account the bin size \citep{FragioneSari2018}, and also $f_T=0.1$ as the fraction of the relaxation time allowed in a single evolutionary time step.

 Time in the simulation is advanced in discrete time steps, $\Delta t$, which are determined at each time $t$ by the fastest evolving grid point $(i,j)$

 Updating all stars at every time step is very expensive numerically.
 We use the scheme suggested by \cite{SariFragione2019} in which for each grid point $(i,j)$ we store the last time it was updated, $t_L(i,j)$, and update it again only when the current time, $t$, satisfies